 Women of Brummell: protecting our oceans

-Brummell caught up with Rolex Testimonee, the legendary marine biologist Silvia Earle, founder of the Rolex Perpetual Planet Initiative partner Mission Blue, at the Explorer’s Club in New York to discuss her love of the ocean and why we need to protect it
+Brummell caught up with Rolex Testimonee, the legendary marine biologist Sylvia Earle, founder of the Rolex Perpetual Planet Initiative partner Mission Blue, at the Explorer’s Club in New York to discuss her love of the ocean and why we need to protect it

 People 18 Nov 2024